STANFORD UNIVERSITY UNDERGRADUATE STUDENT CAMPUS COMPACT

 One of the most important ways each of us can contribute to the safety of our community is in wearing a face covering, washing our hands frequently and wiping the surfaces that we are using in common areas.
 Upon arrival, each undergraduate student will receive a cloth face mask, disposable face masks, hand sanitizer and disinfecting wipes to help ensure students have the supplies they need to start the year.

 - Practice personal hygiene consistent with public health guidance, including frequent and thorough hand washing, use of hand sanitizers before entering and after leaving campus buildings, and wiping down surfaces when arriving and upon leaving communal spaces.

 - Wear face coverings whenever I leave my apartment and/or dorm room, even when I am with my essential visitor or among my household, in accordance with federal, state, county and Stanford directives.
-Face covering do not need to be worn when gathering outside among your household members unless you are in the presence of non-household members who are fewer than 12 feet away.
+However, face coverings do not need to be worn when gathering exclusively with your household members within a campus apartment or room, or outside among your household members unless you are in the presence of non-household members who are fewer than 12 feet away.

 - Follow Stanford’s directives for physical distancing in common areas (including hallways and elevators), dining facilities, and all other campus buildings, areas and outdoor spaces, maintaining to the maximum extent possible a distance of six feet between myself and any other person, unless I am exclusively among someone who is assigned to live with me, or my essential visitor, or my household.

 - When accessing dining services, I will adhere to the student safety measures found in the R&DE CleanDining plan to protect the health of workers and their families, including wearing a face covering, follow additional safety directives from University employees and only pick up to go meals in the location assigned to me.